 Talk to an Athens Dog Bite Lawyer for Free

-Many lawyers say they take dog bite cases, but not all have experience in this field of law.
 You need someone who understands your case and can get you the best possible outcome.
-Let us give you a FREE consultation to explore your legal options.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+Let the Athens dog bite lawyers at John Foy & Associates give you a free consultation to explore your legal options.
+Call us at (404) 400-4000 or fill out the form to your right to schedule an appointment today.